 |

-sufficient space has been provided, this rational technique can
+If sufficient space has been provided, this rational

-correct teeth which are in the row but nevertheless not straight,
+technique can correct teeth which are in the row but nevertheless

-that means tilted (around 3 axes possible).
-This appliance is
+not straight, that means tilted (around 3 axes possible).
+This

-mainly a plate, with a rigid body and clasps (and screws would
+appliance is mainly a plate, with a rigid body and clasps (and

-also be possible).
-It should provide a framework around those
+screws would also be possible).
+It should provide a framework

-(tilted) teeth which are to align.
-On the plaster model, these are
+around those (tilted) teeth which are to align.
+On the plaster

-then cut out and re-fixed in aligned positions (setup / aligner
+model, these are then cut out and re-fixed in aligned positions

-Such plates are much smaller than the common elastic
+plates are smaller than the common elastic „positioners“,

-positioners, which are used when fixed braces gave no
+which are mainly used when fixed braces gave no good result, but

-litte effort, just by stepwise alignment of the plaster model and
+stepwise alignment of the plaster model and subsequent renewal of

-subsequent renewal of just the silicone rubber parts, which is
+just the silicone rubber parts, which is easy.

 |